4ward/siope-mongodb/README.md

 You can run this script every Friday to update data.

-NB: 3.1 and 3.3 drop collection and recreate them.
+NB: 3.1 and 3.3 drop collections and recreate them.
 3.2 is an incremental update.

 ##Instructions